Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 While males are the most common victims of FLUTD, females are more likely to suffer from urinary tract infections.
 Because females have wider urethras, it is easier for them to get bacteria to climb up the urethra and infect the bladder.
 Males have more narrow urethras, therefore it is less likely for bacteria to make it up there.
-Urinary tract infection treatments in cats consists of a course of antibiotics.
+Urinary tract infection treatments in cats consist of a course of antibiotics.

 Feline Idiopathic Cystitis (FIC)

 If the urinalysis is negative for crystals or bacteria, then Feline Idiopathic Cystitis may be another suspect.
 Idiopathic means "of unknown cause," therefore, it is difficult to find a culprit.
 Some cats are prone to this disorder after episodes of stress.
 Treatment often consists of an administration of fluids, reduction of stress, and supportive care.
-In some cases, the drug Amitryptiline is prescribed.
+In some cases, the drug Amitriptyline is prescribed.

-A cat that has been victim of some sort of trauma may have blood in the urine if the bladder was badly bruised.
+A cat that has been a victim of some sort of trauma may have blood in the urine if the bladder was badly bruised.
 In this case, immediate veterinary attention should be sought.

 Exposure to Rat Poison

 If there are no symptoms suggesting a urinary tract infection, there is a chance that he or she could have been exposed to rodenticides.
 In this case, a vet visit is in order.